Eykamp String Quartet

 Alan Snow, Concertmaster

-Alan Snow was appointed Concertmaster of the Evansville Philharmonic Orchestra and first violinist of Eykamp String Quartet at University of Evansville in June of 2018.
-Since his performance with the Oistrach Symphony Orchestra at age 14, Alan has performed solo and chamber works throughout the USA and Mexico, including appearances at Chicago’s Symphony Center, the Sarasota Opera House, Cathedral Basilica of St. Augustine, the University of Alaska Anchorage, la Sala Manuel M. Ponce in Mexico City, and others throughout the continent.
+Alan Snow was appointed Concertmaster of the Evansville Philharmonic Orchestra and first violin of the Eykamp String Quartet at University of Evansville in June of 2018.
+Since his performance with the Oistrach Symphony Orchestra at age 13, Alan has performed solo and chamber works internationally, including appearances at Chicago’s Symphony Center, London Symphony Orchestra St. Luke’s, la Sala Manuel M. Ponce in Mexico City, and others.
+Previous concertmaster appointments include Columbus Indiana Philharmonic, Terre Haute Symphony Orchestra, Festival Napa Valley Music Academy, Britten-Pears Young Artists Program, Indiana University’s top orchestras, and Music Academy of the West.
+Alan has performed under the baton of esteemed conductors such as John Williams, James Gaffigan, Stéphane Denève, Sir Simon Rattle, and Gustavo Dudamel.

 As a member of the Chicago Panamerican Ensemble, Alan recorded an album titled, “Voices of Mexico Past and Present,” and subsequently toured the US and Mexico with the program.
 In addition, Alan and pianist, Joanne Chang won the 2016 Latin American Music Center Recording Competition through Indiana University and released another album of Mexican music titled, “Dialogos.”